srivshashwat8/sqlcasestudy_Flights/README.md

 ---

 ## 🚀 Featured Query Logic

+Goal: Identify the airline operating the most flights from each airport.
+Method: Aggregate flight counts per airline and rank them using a window function.

 One of the most complex challenges in this study was identifying the "Top Airline per Airport."
 This required a nested aggregation and a window function: